This is the first part of our three part agile series. Read Part 2: What is a Manager’s Role in Agile?

 Helping functional units to determine approaches for how to create an Agile organization should not be too difficult.
 We know the design criteria, and others have gone before us.
 We know what it is.
-How we help the organisation redesign to an Agile approach should not be difficult to determine either, if we believe in design compatibility – the design process reflecting the end-state ways of working.
+How we help the organization redesign to an Agile approach should not be difficult to determine either, if we believe in design compatibility – the design process reflecting the end-state ways of working.
 If the end-state we want is Agile ways of working, then the design process must be Agile, using small multi-discipline teams that collaborate with each other and their customers to quickly develop an integrated solution.

 However, the cracks begin to appear when it comes to operationalising Agile approaches.
 When the fast moving teams come up against the wider organisation’s management operating model, which is traditionally slower moving and more risk averse, conflict may arise.
 The wider organisation has decisions and authority that move through layers and across boundaries, which Agile teams see as disruptive barriers that undermine and devalue their efforts.

 It is at this point that organisation design work can lose the plot if you are not very careful.
-The response to Agile approaches and teams coming up against a seemingly slow and bureaucratic management operating model is to try to introduce an Agile approach from top-down across the whole organisation, not to try to create an Agile organisation.
+The response to Agile approaches and teams coming up against a seemingly slow and bureaucratic management operating model is not to try to introduce an Agile approach from top-down across the whole organisation, not to try to create an Agile organisation.
 Agile approaches are not appropriate for all areas of a business, particularly more routine operations and core enabler functions.

 However, these areas and functions have to support Agile teams in other areas of the business, their ways of working need to be flexible.
 They need to be agile with a small ‘a’, having approaches that deliver to the core business whilst still being flexible enough to respond to Agile teams when necessary.
 Additionally, the organisation’s management operating model needs to be agile (small ‘a’) enough to support the core business whilst also being able to respond quickly to Agile teams.